DaniiNyan/core-challenge/README.md

 - Test with a mock framework;

 ## Final considerations
-This was the final challenge from ilegra's Core Engineering 2019.2 trail.
+This was the final challenge from ilegra's Core Engineering 2019.2 trail. <br>
 All participants had four days (24 work hours) to do it individually.